 Any significant change implementation, such as software implementation, shouldn’t be completed without stakeholder buy-in.
 The easiest way to achieve this is to involve them in the planning process and show them that the project has support from leadership.
 Organizations may also hire external change management consultants to bring in the required expertise and objectivity based on a project’s scope.

-Create a detailed project charter outlining the project scope along with roles & responsibilities in this phase.
+Create a detailed project charter outlining the project scope along with roles and responsibilities in this phase.
 You may use the RACI matrix to clearly define roles and increase employee accountability.

-In the implementation phase, there is a clear outlining of the budget, deliverables, and timelines.
+In the implementation phase, the budget, deliverables, and timelines are clearly outlined.
 Since external factors may sway the timelines, it is crucial to highlight and prioritize long-term and medium-term IT goals and objectives.
 This allows you to create a plan with a strategic roadmap, connecting strategy with outcomes.